Meir–Wingreen formula

-The Meir-Wingreen formula describes the electric current through an arbitrary mesoscopic system.
-It was formulated by Yigal Meir and Ned Wingreen.
+The Meir–Wingreen formula or Weir–Wingreen–Jauho formula describes the electric current through an arbitrary mesoscopic system.
+It was formulated by Yigal Meir and Ned Wingreen, and later extended along with Antti-Pekka Jauho.
+It describes the current using non-equilibrium Green's functions and Keldysh formalism.

 When the interaction between electrons is neglected, this formula reduces to the Landauer formula.
 This textbook formula has become a standard tool for calculating the current through various systems, such as molecular junctions, quantum dots and nanoscale devices.